Consolidated Lithium Metals (CVE:CLM) Stock Price Down 50% – Should You Sell?

-Shares of Consolidated Lithium Metals Inc. (CVE:CLM – Get Free Report) were down 50% during trading on Friday .
+Consolidated Lithium Metals Inc. (CVE:CLM – Get Free Report) shares fell 50% during trading on Thursday .
 The stock traded as low as C$0.01 and last traded at C$0.01.
-Approximately 1,533,000 shares were traded during mid-day trading, an increase of 354% from the average daily volume of 337,312 shares.
+1,533,000 shares were traded during mid-day trading, an increase of 444% from the average session volume of 281,756 shares.
 The stock had previously closed at C$0.01.

 Consolidated Lithium Metals Inc engages in the acquisition, exploration, and development of mineral properties in Canada.
 It explores for lithium, molybdenum, tantalum, and diamond deposits.
 The company holds interests in the Vallée lithium project located in the La Corne and Fiedmont townships; the Preissac La Corne Lithium portfolio located in the La Motte, La Corne, Figuery, and Landrienne townships; and the Baillargé Lithium-Molybdenite project located in Quebec.